Bolsonaro exchanges COP26 for an act with military personnel and place of origin in Italy - 10/28/2021

-As the world heads to Glasgow, Scotland, to attend the Climate Summit, President Jair Bolsonaro has decided he has more important things to do for Europe: in the days when he could be at the biggest diplomatic event in years trying to find a deal for the planet, the Brazilian chose to pay homage to the country’s military who fought in World War II, in Italy, and pay a visit to the city of his ancestors, in the north of the European country.
+As the world heads to Glasgow, Scotland, to attend COP26, the 26th UN Climate Change Conference, President Jair Bolsonaro has decided he has more important things to do for Europe: in the days when he could be at the biggest diplomatic event In years to try to find a deal for the planet, the Brazilian chose to pay homage to the country’s military who fought in World War II, in Italy, and pay a visit to the city of his ancestors, in the north of the European country.

+Isolated, the president begins his tour of Italy on Friday.
+He participates on Saturday and Sunday at the G-20 summit in Rome.
+For now, Bolsonaro’s only bilateral meeting in Rome will be with the president of Italy, Sergio Mattarella.
+The host, however, will receive, as required by the protocol, all the guests in the block.
+In Italy, Mattarella does not have extensive powers.
+By the political system, the government is not under the administration of the president, but of the prime minister.

+A few weeks ago, Chancellor Carlos França asked for a meeting with the French government, during his visit to Paris.
+But local authorities did not grant the request.

 But the Brazilian has other plans.
 On November 1st, he will visit the small town of Anguillara Veneta, from where his ancestors left in 1870 to migrate to Brazil.
 The local mayor, Alessandra Buoso, caused outrage when she got the approval of local politicians for the president to receive the title of honorary citizen.